bjnath/demodocs/INSTALL.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Miniconda is a bare-essentials version of the Anaconda package; you'll need to install packages like ``scikit-image`` yourself.
-Like Anaconda, it offers the convenience of installing Python and providing virtual environments.
+Like Anaconda, it installs Python and provides virtual environments.

 - `conda documentation <https://docs.conda.io>`_
 - `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_